 Given there is no reticulated water supply on the Peninsula, many options for water were considered including salt tolerant turf for seawater irrigation, fresh water piped across from Droughty Point and solar energy desalination.
 All have their benefits and risks/costs but the option ultimately selected has many benefits, not just to the environment but to the local community.

-All approvals have been received and work is now underway to build a pipeline from the Blackman’s Bay Water Treatment facility on the western side of the River Derwent to South Arm on eastern side to bring across Class B treated water.
+Detailed engineering design and regulatory approval conditions are being met, so that construction works can commence to build a pipeline from the Blackman’s Bay Water Treatment facility on the western side of the River Derwent to South Arm on the eastern side, that will bring across Class A treated water.

 Advantages and Benefits